cristianoliveira/awesome4girls/README.md

   - [Grace Hopper Program at Fullstack Academy](https://www.gracehopper.com/)

     The Grace Hopper Program is a 17-week, software engineering program for women (this includes anyone female identifying - transgender, genderqueer, and non-binary) in New York City.
 It lowers the barrier to entry by allowing no upfront tuition cost and repayment once a job is landed.
-As an affiliate of Fullstack Academy, it teaches a JavaScript-focused curriculum.
+Specifically the program teaches CS fundamentals including algorithms, data structures, and object-oriented programming as well as HTML & CSS, JavaScript frameworks, SQL, and test-driven development.

   - [Hackbright Academy](https://hackbrightacademy.com/)